replane-dev/replane-website/docs/api/index.md

 ## Authentication

-All API requests require authentication using an API key:
+All API requests require authentication using an SDK key:

 ```http
 Authorization: Bearer your-api-key-here
 ```

-Create API keys in the Replane UI under Settings → API Keys.
+Create SDK keys in the Replane UI → SDK Keys.

 ## Endpoints